 Yet, the name "Porcia" does not only stand for top-quality liquor and wines, but also for an easy-going lifestyle.
 Schloss Porcia palace plays host to (predominantly Italian) comedies and plays throughout the summer season, thus promoting and enhancing the cross-border relationship.

-In 2012 we will celebrate 25 years of friendship with the twin towns of Porcia and Pordenone.
+In 2012 we celebrated 25 years of friendship with the twin towns of Porcia and Pordenone.

-Explore the most beautiful mountains and quaint lodges in the Spittal - Millstätter See region together with a qualified guide, who will not only point out the region's highlights, but also make sure all guests return home safely.
-Between May 21 and September 28, 2012 Spittal offers a varied walking program including a number of easy to challenging walks.
-For each tour we charge EUR 9 per adult and EUR 4.50 per child.
+Explore the most beautiful mountains and quaint lodges in the Spittal - Millstätter See area together with a qualified guide, who will not only point out the region's highlights, but also make sure all guests return home safely.
+Between May 20 and September 27, 2013 Spittal offers a varied walking program including a number of easy to challenging walks.
+For each tour we charge EUR 12 per adult and EUR 6 per child.
 There are numerous mountain lodges and restaurants in the area where walkers are welcome to have a lunch stop.
 "Almexpress" transfer service (subject to an extra charge)!

-Detailed information, maps and tickets are available at the tourist offices in Spittal and the entire region.
+Detailed information, maps and tickets are available at the tourist offices in Spittal and the surrounding villages.